abdessamadbartouz/Ecoli-thermal-adaptation-genomics/README.md

 This repository was developed as part of the Master's degree in Health Sciences and BioTechnologies a joint program between Hassan II university and Toulouse university.

-Special thanks to all supervisors and researchers whose datasets, software tools, and open-source resources made this work possible.
+Special thanks to all supervisors Pr.
+Loubna Youssar and Pr.
+Mohammed Jazouli and researchers whose datasets, software tools, and open-source resources made this work possible.

 ---